Skip to main content. Skip to the main menu. Skip to the submenu.

 IUFRO The Advocate for Forest Science.

-To this end, GFEP established the Expert Panel on Biodiversity, Forest Management, and REDD+ in December 2011.
-The goal of the expert panel is to provide a comprehensive assessment of scientific knowledge regarding the relationship between biodiversity, forest management, and REDD+.
-The assessment report aims to provide policy makers, investors and donors with a stronger scientific basis for their decisions about REDD+ policies and projects.
+To that end, GFEP established the Expert Panel on Biodiversity, Forest Management, and REDD+ in December 2011.
+The goal of the expert panel was to provide a comprehensive assessment of scientific knowledge regarding the relationship between biodiversity, forest management, and REDD+.
+The assessment report aimed to provide policy makers, investors and donors with a stronger scientific basis for their decisions about REDD+ policies and projects.
 The Terms of Reference for the Panel were endorsed by the CPF in December 2011.

 Forest Day 6, afternoon session on 2 December, 1:30-2:30 pm: